ilokhat/2018_TSI_vibes/README.md

 }
 ```

-Syle format for a complex object with several meshes, all defined by a name :
+Style format for a complex object with several meshes, all defined by a name :

 ```json
 {